Craig grew up in the UK before heading to Sydney in 2002 where he started his business and pursued his passion for sailing.

 Ceri spent her childhood years in Germany, an RAF kid, playing hide and seek amongst Tornado GR3’s!
 The family then moved back to the UK with Ceri spending her teenage years in Wales and then University in Bristol.
 It was whilst studying her Law degree that her Dad fell ill.
 Since losing her Dad Ceri has enjoyed travelling the world stepping foot on every continent except Antarctica.
 Settling in Sydney almost 8 years ago Ceri has completed several challenges including a 200km bike ride and the Noosa Triathlon (whilst terrified of ocean swimming!) to raise awareness and funds for Brain Cancer research.

-Ceri now lives on the Northern Beaches with her fiancé Neil, and pet’s Pepper the rabbit and Jester the Labrador.
+Ceri now lives on the Northern Beaches with her husband Neil, and pet’s Pepper the rabbit and Jester the Labrador.

-Ceri is incredibly honoured and proud to become an Ambassador for TBCG who along with her fiancé is committed to raising awareness and funding so that one day there will be a cure for brain cancer.
+Ceri is incredibly honoured and proud to become an Ambassador for TBCG who along with her husband are committed to raising awareness and funding so that one day there will be a cure for brain cancer.